beeva-arturomartinez/beeva-best-practices/cloud/aws/README.md

 ### Think parallel

-You need te design your processes and workflow thinking in the concept of cloud parallelization.
+You need to design your processes and workflow thinking in the concept of cloud parallelization.
 In order to achieve maximum performance and throughput, you should leverage request parallelization.
 Multi-threading your requests by using multiple concurrent threads will store or fetch the data faster than requesting it sequentially.

 AWS specific tactics for implementing this best practice: